Dental Fillings — The Best Solution for Tooth Restoration

 What’s the difference between a filling and an onlay?

 A filling does what it says it does—it is filling in a cavity, a hole that has been created by decay or trauma, essentially restoring normal tooth anatomy.
 When we create a filling from composite resin, we select the proper shade of the material so that it blends naturally with your surrounding tooth structure.
-The result is a restoration that is practically invisible.
+The result is a practically invisible restoration.

 Onlays are used when the damage or decay to a tooth requires more than a filling—but less than a crown.
 In other words, if your tooth does not have enough tooth structure for a filling but it is not so severely damaged that it warrants a crown, you may be an excellent candidate for an onlay.